mopidy/mopidy/docs/extensiondev.rst

-Extensions are located in a Python package called ``mopidy_something`` where "something" is the name of the application, library or web service you want to integrated with Mopidy.
-So for example if you plan to add support for a service named Soundspot to Mopidy, you would name your extension's Python package ``mopidy_soundspot``.
+Extensions are located in a Python package called ``mopidy_something`` where "something" is the name of the application, library or web service you want to integrate with Mopidy.
+So, for example, if you plan to add support for a service named Soundspot to Mopidy, you would name your extension's Python package ``mopidy_soundspot``.